 Canyon Trek: A rock-strewn trailside creek was our constant companion on a sun-splashed fall day when friends and I hiked through the canyon, During our three-hour escape we saw only a handful of other hikers.
 Yet, each time we met up with others, there was a feeling of oneness, a shared sense of appreciation for the serenity of our environment.
 Polite distancing prevailed.
 The hike culminated at a spectacular site when we reached Kolob’s red-rock double-arch alcove, one of the most photogenic phenomena in the entire park.

 Bryce Canyon: Quaking aspens, majestic oaks, and cottonwoods strut their stuff in shades of gold, red and orange during Bryce’s fall season.
 Although you can plan on “color season” early to late fall, peak foliage varies by elevation.
-Colors change sooner at the higher elevations whereas lower elevations like Escalante typically peak much later, so this is a good time for those of us late-comers to get their hit of Utah fall color gold.
+Colors change sooner at the higher elevations whereas lower elevations like Escalante typically peak much later, so this is a good time if you are one of those late-comers to get your hit of Utah fall color gold.
 Try the scenic drive on Hwy 14, the back road from Bryce to Zion.
 It climbs to 10,000′, passing Cedar Breaks National Monument along the way.
 Here, fall colors will run the gamut from newer blooms to blazing hues as colorful as hoodoos.
+We passed only a few small groups of hikers on the wide trails through the canyon.

 Cedar Breaks.
 A little out of the way but well worth exploring, Cedar Breaks resembles Bryce Canyon on a smaller scale.
 Called the “Circle of Painted Cliffs” by Native Americans, its huge amphitheater of pinnacles, arches, and stone spires radiates reflections, shadows, and light in shades of purple, yellow, coral and red.
 At 10,000′ elevation, the three-mile wide canyon drops 2,000 vertical feet to its floor. and is three miles from rim to rim.